 - Click + at the top of the sidebar

-Once you’ve opened your very first page on the Trail, you can enter the search term or URL you need and start browsing.
+Once you’ve opened the Trail, enter the search term or URL you need and start browsing.
+To create a new Trailhead instead, use ⌘+⌥+N.

 Pages are moveable on the Trail